Dr. Viv's Skincare Routine

 I used to have severe cystic acne and still have large pores and some scarring - which I have to report, my LUMEBOX has helped improve by about 50-60%.
 I only started noticing the difference after 8 weeks though - so persistence is key!
 This is the case with most skincare products/tools like retinol, anything you do on your skin takes a while to show up as the bottom layers move up to the surface.

-P.S - I am an affiliate for some of the products I share.
-I only sign up to be an affiliate for products I use at home and truly love, so that it is a win-win where I can get you a discount code AND earn a commission to support the creation of my educational content.
+P.S - I am an affiliate for some of the products I share below.
+I only sign up to be an affiliate for products I use at home and truly love, so it is a win-win where I can get you a discount code AND earn a commission to support the creation of my educational content.
 Thank you for using my links and supporting my educational efforts.

 1. Cleanser - I use either the Dime Gentle Jelly Cleanser, or their Foaming Facial Cleanser (use code vivianchen for 20% off).
-I also like the Plantkos Exfoliating Cleanser (I get it from NakedPoppy - use the code Platefulhealth for a discount!)

-3. Facial oil or moisturizer - if my skin needs some TLC, I will use Nakedpoppy organic facial oil, or the Osea dayglow oil.
-When it's hot and humid, and I don't want a greasy face, I use the Osea Seabiotic day cream or Blemish balm.
-(Use code Platefulhealth for 10% off!)
+When it's hot and humid e.g. travelling, and I don't want an oil on my face, I use the Osea Seabiotic day cream or Blemish balm.
+(Use code Platefulhealth10 for 10% off on your first order of Osea)

 Because LUMEBOX is powerful, I only need to do 6-10 minutes on my face and neck at approximately 5 inches away.
 Less is more when it comes to red light + skin.
 If you overdo it (i.e. deliver too much light to the skin, you might notice some dryness/irritation, which should quickly go away once you stop).

-I prefer to use my LUMEBOX in the mornings (and before sunscreen) because it lifts my mood, gives me an energy boost, AND this paper hypothesized it might protect against UV damage if used in the mornings.
+I prefer to use my LUMEBOX in the mornings (and before sunscreen) because it lifts my mood, and gives me an energy boost, AND this paper hypothesized it might protect against UV damage if used in the mornings.
 I like to take one or two "rest" days from RLT, usually, the mornings after I use retinol (more on that below).

 5. Sunscreen - currently loving Dime's Tinted Sunscreen [vivianchen for 20% off]- very important if you use retinol, which increases the skin's sensitivity to sunlight.